bantic/Weather-History/README.md

 Weather History
 =========

+(This was inspired by John Resig's post about weather data: http://ejohn.org/blog/historical-weather-data/)

 This tool uses history weather data from Weather Underground to analyze the number of snow or rain days historically.
 I built it to answer the question:
 How many days of the year in NYC have never had rain.
 In other words, is there